 As θ increases each point charge nears the opposite charge’s apparent location, and thus the E and B fields are stronger, which is part of the energy storage mechanism.
 The distance tau is determined by the local speed of light.
 In Einstein’s geometry c is constant.
 In nature c varies.

 I think this construct incorporates feedback.
-My expectation is that one-half Planck’s constant h J⋅s is a tipping point between quantum levels.
+My expectation is that Planck’s constant h J⋅s is a tipping point between quantum levels.
 A pole.
 The quanta of course being Planck’s constant h J⋅s which is the basic unit of electromagnetic action and is measured in Joule-seconds.
 This makes sense because the dipole is both a clock and a ruler.

 Awesome, so nature is continuous and the quantum of energy is emergent.
-I’m thinking we have a lot of equations that apply here, known endpoints at 0 and the Planck frequency, and way too many constants.
+I’m thinking we have a lot of equations that apply here, known endpoints at 0 and the Planck frequency, and perhaps too many constants.

 Quantum mechanics is dead!
 Long live quantum mechanics!
 Yep, we have crushed a theoretical foundation of quantum mechanics and at the same time restored faith in quantum mechanics because uncertainty is based on a tipping point, a mathematical concept.

 Quantum mechanics did not understand that there is a layer below their quantum, a universe of point charges that interact continuously via classical mechanics and electromagnetics informed by new theoretical insights.
 One emergent construct is the energy quanta storing point charge dipole.
 The quanta of energy is emergent!